digst/DCAT-AP-DK/releases/v.2.0/docs/index-en.md

 Logo: digst...
 </pre>

-DCAT-AP-DK 2.0.1 has been approved by the Architecture and Standards Counsel (1st October 2020) and has been accepted as part of the Danish Federal Digital Architecture, ([FDA](https://arkitektur.digst.dk/))
+DCAT-AP-DK 2.0 has been approved by the Architecture and Standards Counsel (1st October 2020) and has been accepted as part of the Danish Federal Digital Architecture, ([FDA](https://arkitektur.digst.dk/))

-This is a non-normative translation of the Danish application profile DCAT-AP-DK 2.0.1.
+This is a non-normative translation of the Danish application profile DCAT-AP-DK.

 The application profile is also accessible in these non-normative formats [XMI](https://github.com/digst/DCAT-AP-DK/tree/master/releases/v.2.0/xmi), [SHACL/RDF](https://github.com/digst/DCAT-AP-DK/tree/master/releases/v.2.0/validation).

 Namespace: https://data.gov.dk/model/profile/dcat-ap-dk/

-<h1>DCAT-AP-DK 2.0.1: Danish Application Profile for the Description of Datasets and Data Catalogues </h1>
+<h1>DCAT-AP-DK 2.0.2: Danish Application Profile for the Description of Datasets and Data Catalogues </h1>

 # Introduction

-DCAT-AP-DK 2.0.1 is a specification for the description of datasets and data catalogues for application in the Danish public sector.
+DCAT-AP-DK 2.0.2 is a specification for the description of datasets and data catalogues for application in the Danish public sector.
 The specification includes basic information about datasets, such as title, description, publisher, release date, etc., and presents this information in a uniform structure in a common exchange format, which makes it possible to share information about datasets in an efficient way.
 The specification takes the form of a so-called application profile based on international and national specifications.

 ## Purpose